openknowledge/workshop-genai-student/genai-ws/exercises/02_rag_basic/README.md

 ## Lesson 3: Introduction to GenAI with basic RAG

-This workshop guides you through building a GenAI application with Retrieval-Augmented Generation (RAG) capabilities.
+This lesson guides you through building a GenAI application with Retrieval-Augmented Generation (RAG) capabilities.

 We will proceed through the following steps: